Last updated on April 25th, 2023 at 01:00 pm

 According to a 2014 Pew Research poll, most Americans strongly support mandatory vaccinations.
 Of course, this is way before the pandemic, but the data kind of confirmed my viewpoint that only the far left and the far right hated vaccines.

 If you notice in this analysis of polling on science attitudes developed by Nate Silver’s fivethirtyeight.com, Democrats (represented by the blue dot, of course) support mandatory vaccination by around 75%, close to scientists’ 85%.
 Republicans and independents support mandatory vaccinations by around 60-65%, which has gotten worse.

 Unfortunately, the COVID-19 pandemic has made the dichotomy between Republicans and Democrats on vaccines even more apparent.
-In a recent poll of Americans regarding their attitude toward vaccines, 83% of Democrats favored the COVID-19 vaccines whereas only 56% of Republicans.
+In a recent poll of Americans regarding their attitude toward vaccines, 83% of Democrats favored the COVID-19 vaccines whereas only 56% of Republicans did.

-Part of my bias that makes me focus on Democrats and liberals who are anti-vaccine is because I just expect more out of progressives and liberals.
-People like Robert F Kennedy Jr decide he like the science behind climate change but rejects the science behind vaccines.
+Part of my bias that makes me focus on Democrats and liberals who are anti-vaccine is that I just expect more out of progressives and liberals.
+People like Robert F Kennedy Jr decide he liked the science behind climate change but rejects the science behind vaccines.
 You don’t get to pick science just because you agree with it, that’s a perfect example of science denial.